 On the back of the choir stalls are four sets of painted panels.
 One depicts the 12 apostles, each with a section of the Creed.
 The other three illustrate the lives of St Anthony of Egypt, the founder of monasticism, St Augustine of Hippo, considered to be the founder of the Augustinian Canons, and St Cuthbert of Lindisfarne, who visited Carlisle in the years 685 and 686.
 The texts of the lives of these saints are written in Anglo-Saxon.
 The panels were painted in 1485–90, and one of them bears the monogram of Prior Gondibour.

 Although the Regimental Chapel was only formally established in 1949, that area of the west end of the Cathedral has had an assembly of war memorial and personal military memorials, dating back to 1856; and regimental colours dating back to 1745.
 They reflect the transition of the local regiment from the 34th Regiment of Foot to the Border Regiment, the King’s Own Regiment; and the present Duke of Lancaster’s Regiment.
-Memorial books of the First and Second World Wars onwards are displayed, from which names are formally read out each Friday.
+Memorial books of the First and Second World Wars onwards are displayed, from which names are formally read out on the final Friday each month.

 Of just 17 Scandinavian runic inscriptions in mainland England, two - both dating from the 12th century - have been found in the Cathedral.
 One was discovered in 1855 just inside the main door, when paint and plaster were being removed from the walls.
 It is now behind glass and reads: ‘Dolfin wrote these runes on this stone.’
 The second, found in 2008 in the south transept triforium (first floor) level, is the single name ‘Reginald’, carved into a stone that was moved from its original position in the early 13th century to block a disused doorway.